 Rustic Chestnut Cake

-Cut an X in one side of each chestnut.
+- Cut an X on one side of each chestnut.
 Place chestnuts in a deep pot and cover with water.
 Boil rapidly for about 20 minutes or until chestnuts are soft.
 Remove from pot and let rest until cool enough to handle.
 Remove the shell.
 Puree chestnuts.

 Some of the links in this post are affiliate links.
 This means that if you click on a link and buy the product, I will receive a very small commission of the sales price at no cost to you.